michaelmeer/mopidy-defaultplaylist/README.rst

     :target: https://codecov.io/gh/michaelmeer/mopidy-defaultplaylist
     :alt: Test coverage

 Sets a default playlist for Mopidy, and allows to start playing it automatically after start of the Mopidy service.
-Optionally allows to set shuffle mode on.
+Optionally allows to set shuffle and repeat mode on.
 This can be useful for projects like the `Pimoroni Pirate Radio <https://learn.pimoroni.com/tutorial/sandyj/streaming-spotify-to-your-pi/>`_.

 Installation